Editing

 • How do you articulate silences or pauses?

-• How do you know when the final cut is ready?
+• How do you get to know what the final cut is?

-• Do you share it with trusted people or with part of the team?
+• Do you share it with a few people you trust or with part of the crew?

-• How do you establish dialogue with producers at this stage?
+• How do you establish a dialogue with the producers at this stage?

-• Can you provide some examples or share experiences from your films?
+• Any examples or experiences in your films?

 ITINERARIO